with version 2.83 LTS and up to 2.90 beta

 Here is the quick list of the limitations I ran into:

-- Colorspace transforms in Textures (Input – Generic – sRGB Texture) will result in imprecise or sometimes wrong results when the image texture is a 8-Bit file! (the transforms should happen in floating point precision)
+- Colorspace transforms in Textures (Input – Generic – sRGB Texture) will result in imprecise or sometimes wrong results when the image texture is a 8-Bit file! (colorspace transforms must happen in floating point precision)

 - Therefore I try to convert all textures to ACEScg first and use only EXR files – in this way they don’t need any more colorspace transform inside Blender.
 At least for my test scenes.